danielholmes/coc-base-analyser/README.md

  - TH11 rendering - new levels and warden + eagle

  - own connection - see UCS server for help creating
+ - change to exact same coordinate system as clash with 3 tiles off edge of map
  - sbt deploy task
  - 3d render
  - separate rule groups for farm vs arranged